Click below for more info on the services we provide through PLU Counseling Services.

 - Scheduled Counseling – video-based, counseling sessions through the academic year for up to 12 sessions

 Some students may identify at the outset that a brief therapy or generalist clinician model is not the best fit for their current needs.
 Other students may find after an Initial Treatment Planning Session that they would like more frequent, longer term, or more specialized services.
 In such cases, our providers are happy to work with students to facilitate referrals and establishment of care with best-fit, community care.
-For some students, Lute Telehealth will be an excellent fit for short term, more frequent meetings with a provider.
+For some students, TimelyCare will be an excellent fit for short term, more frequent meetings with a provider.

-New for 2021! – ThrivingCampus Community Referral List
+ThrivingCampus Community Referral List

-- Browse and filter providers based on your needs and preferences.
+- browse and filter providers based on your needs and preferences.

-- Get answers to common questions.
+- get answers to common questions.

-- Reach out to community providers and connect with mental health care.
+- reach out to community providers and connect with mental health care.

 Our experienced team of licensed psychologists and mental health counselors provide consultation with those concerned about PLU students.
 We are open to speaking with parents, friends, staff, and faculty about a range of issues, including: